Key

 key: "filter"

-2. Index Must Exist: Each referenced index must be defined elsewhere in the same Validation Rules document using vr_key.
+2. Index Must Exist: Each referenced index must be defined and visible within the same Validation Rules branch using vr_key.

 *[vr_key]*